 The Haglöfs Duality AT1 GTX Mid gives the comfort of two swappable insoles – but it comes at a price.

 Haglöfs has taken a very different approach with the Duality.
-The core concept, which gives the boot its name, is the ability to swap between two insoles, which changes the performance.
+The core concept, which gives the boot its name, is the ability to swap between two insoles, which changes the performance, which is why this boot is featured in our guide to the best hiking boots.

 The insoles incorporate the midsole cushioning that’s normally part of the shoe, and whilst the two sets are identical in shape and size they are different in density.
 They’re colour-coded so you don’t mix them up: red is soft and flexible, grey is stiffer and denser.